Overview of Dynamic Delivery

 Without the use of Dynamic Delivery, cross-platform streaming often requires storing the same content multiple times to support delivery to all your target platforms.
 Dynamic Delivery allows Brightcove customers to deliver media to a range of devices without the cost and operational overhead of re-packaging and storing content multiple times for every supported device and use-case.
 Dynamic Delivery creates the optimal content package just-in-time for delivery and streaming to all supported devices and use-cases.
 This also helps future-proof your delivery architecture as technology and your audience evolves.

 With Dynamic Delivery, customers provide a single high-quality (mezzanine) video file.
 During the ingest process, we create several quality levels of this file suited to a range of different screen sizes and network conditions.
-When a viewer presses play, Video Cloud uses information about the requesting device to determine the type of streaming technology expected — for example, the type of stream packaging (HLS vs. DASH), the DRM required (e.g. Widevine, Fairplay, Playready), and ancillary content such as closed captions or alternate audio tracks.
+When a viewer presses play, Video Cloud uses information about the requesting device to determine the type of streaming technology expected — for example, the type of stream packaging (HLS vs. DASH) (or MP4 if the device does not support any kind of HTTP streaming), the DRM required (e.g. Widevine, Fairplay, Playready), and ancillary content such as closed captions or alternate audio tracks.
 Dynamic Delivery then uses this information to deliver the appropriate content package (i.e. type of stream) for the requesting device in real-time.

 - When a source file is uploaded, the transcoding process will use the selected ingest profile to determine the set of renditions to create.